justinZ45/justinZ45/README.md

-- 🔭 I’m currently working with GraphQL to interact with databases.
+- 🔭 I’m currently working with Python to develop backend applications.
-- 🌱 I’m currently learning more about Kubernetes and Go.
+- 🌱 I’m currently learning more about cloud computing and Kubernetes.
 - 😄 I’m looking to collaborate on hackathon projects.
 - 🤔 I’m looking for help with learning new programming languages.
 - 💬 Ask me about current projects I am working on.